marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 If a game consists of several treatments and / or roles the participants will be assigned into treatments / roles in the first stage.
 For more information on assignment of roles and treatments see `Develop`_.

-.. note:: If you have matching, the first stage should be opened long enough that all participants are matched.
+.. note:: If you have different roles and treatments, the first stage should be opened long enough that all participants are assigned to a role and treatment.
+The assignment ist done when the stage has been loaded at the participants' device.
+So make sure that you do not continue to the next stage too fast.

 During the game
 ---------------